PhilShishov/MusicPlayer/README.md

 ## Playlist

-Advanced function is adding and saving to playlist using :
+An advanced function is adding and saving a song to a playlist using :
  - two arrays of FilePath and FileName
  - try catch block with binary stream StreamReader and one for cycle
  iterating throught FileName for adding a song to listbox playlist